maheshkh93/server/README.md

 atlasPassword =
 SECRET_KEY =

-// Use desigred Values to use the Application
+// Use desired Values to use the Application